Standard C++ Modules

 export import :part;

-Currently the compiler complains about the inconsistent definition of fun() in 2 module units.
-This is incorrect.
-Since both definitions of fun() has the same spelling and T refers to the same type entity finally.
-So the program should be fine.
+Currently the compiler incorrectly diagnoses the inconsistent definition of fun() in two module units.
+Because both definitions of fun() have the same spelling and T refers to the same type entity, there is no ODR violation.
+This is tracked by #78850.

 Using TU-local entity in other units

-Module units are translation units.
-So the entities which should only be local to the module unit itself shouldn’t be used by other units in any means.
+Module units are translation units, so the entities which should be local to the module unit itself should never be used by other units.

-However, the compiler doesn’t support these 2 ideas formally.
-This results in unclear and confusing diagnostic messages.
-And it is worse that the compiler may import TU-local entities to other units without any diagnostics.
+However, Clang doesn’t formally support these two concepts.
+This results in unclear or confusing diagnostic messages.
+Further, Clang may import TU-local entities to other units without any diagnostics.
+This is tracked by #78173.

 Header Units